backube/volsync/docs/usage/rsync/index.rst

    ``.status.rsync.sshKeys``.
 serviceType
    VolSync creates a Service to allow the source to connect to the destination.
-   This field determines the type of that Service.
+   This field determines the :ref:`type of that Service <RsyncServiceExplanation>`.
 Allowed values are ClusterIP or LoadBalancer.
 The default is ClusterIP. port
    This determines the TCP port number that is used to connect via ssh.
 The